Man accused of brutal assault on Japanese tourists wanted on warrant for violating probation

 Numerous attempts to revoke Taumoepeau’s probation were made and he was arrested three months after his sentencing.

-On April 26, 2020, records show he was charged with third degree assault.
+On April 26, 2020, records show he was arrested again and charged with third degree assault.

 Sources said the attack took place at the Habilitat Long Term Addiction Treatment Center where Taumoepeau was staying under the terms of his probation.